 This method is recommended for people under 55 years and must be performed only by highly-trained orthopedic specialists.
 In France, such operation is carried out with the use of innovative materials, which significantly reduces both rehabilitation period and the risk of dislocation.

 There are various types of prostheses, which are selected for each individual case and individual reason.
 The most common prostheses are the ones with a metal or ceramic ball, inserted into a polyethylene cup.
 There are other innovative prostheses, such as fully ceramic dentures.
 One French orthopedic surgeon demonstrated the efficacy and safety of use of the coated prosthesis, which negates the risk of further dislocations.
 It also allows to significantly speed up patient’s recovery after surgery and thereby reduces the hospital stay duration.

 Rehabilitation after hip replacement surgery.

-The hip replacement rehabilitation process depends on the type of the surgery, patient’s health condition and age.
+The hip replacement rehabilitation process depends on the type of surgery, patient’s health condition, and age.
 In general, orthopedic surgeons prescribe physiotherapy and exercise therapy that helps patients get up and start walking gradually.
 Thanks to modern medical equipment and the skill of surgeons, rehabilitation after hip replacement surgery goes smoothly and practically painless.
 And they still can go to the beach, since the scar is very little noticeable or not noticeable at all.